 10. The Perks of Being a Wallflower (2012)

-Charlie (Logan Lerman) is socially awkward.
-To his surprise one day, two older students—Sam (Emma Watson) and Patrick (Ezra Miller)—decide to befriend him.
+Charlie (played by Logan Lerman) is socially awkward.
+One day, to his surprise, two older students—Sam (played by Emma Watson) and Patrick (played by Ezra Miller)—decide to befriend him.

 The Perks of Being a Wallflower is a coming-of-age story that engages with themes of sexuality, identity, and belonging.
-It may talk about romantic love, but also about friendship and platonic attachments to people.
+The film does explore romantic love as well, of course, but it's also about friendship and platonic attachments to people.

 9. Uomo d'Acqua Dolce (1997)